jerickjoe111/launch-school/JS229/01_objects_and_inheritance.md

 ## Why OOP?

-Object Oriented Programming is a paradigm that organizes a program in classes and instances of that classes.
+Object-Oriented Programming is a paradigm that organizes a program in classes and instances of that classes.
 Each instance inherits behaviors and encapsulates a state, and the programmer orchestrates the ensemble of actors in the program, objects, to interact with each other in order to achieve the desired results.
 The classic four core principles of OOP are: abstraction, encapsulation, polymorphism, and inheritance.

 OOP allows us to modularize parts of the program, encapsulating behaviors, to avoid the ripple effect of pure functional approaches.
 OOP means different blocks acting in orchestration, instead of a sea of interdependent functions, so it provides a higher level of abstraction and a new way of thinking about design, and helps to create more complex and sophisticated programs.
 Besides that, this paradigm makes for a more easily maintainable code, and a chance to apply different philosophies, values and priorities, for example, when implementing models of hierarchies and dependencies more faithful to the real world.

 ## What are objects?

 In JavaScript, any value that is not a number, a string, a boolean, a symbol, `null` or `undefined` is an object.

 Objects are mutable and manipulated _by reference_, not by value; if the variable `a` contains a reference to an object and we execute `let b = a`, `b` holds a reference to the same object, not a copy of the object.
 And any mutations on the object via the `b` variable will also be visible through `a`.